jakekara/vizlab/src/ConnHousingInventory/README.md

 and cleaning the data more completely.
 Make sure you read the TODO section below.

+# Design consideration

+The decision to shade towns based on housing inventory and outline towns based on quality of life indicator(s) was meant to show whether these things were "lining up."
+However there are significant design challenges with outlining.
+For instance, if you outline all of towns that border one town that is not outlined, it will be outlined by all of the shared borders.
+One possible solution might be to use categorical shading for towns with or above or below the 10% Affordable Housing threshold and at or below the quality of life threshold.

 ### Building the code

 The code for this map is contained in this repository in the